 Our lunch menu has been refreshed with the introduction of our new executive chef.
 They’ve enhanced the seasonal menu with new salads, vegetables and a variety of succulent meats cooked on the wood-fired BBQ.
 We do not offer fish for lunch, but vegetarian options are available and there are delectable desserts to make room for too.

 An entertaining farm demonstration is also included or you can explore the beautiful lakeside gardens.

 Enjoy the freshly made gourmet buffet BBQ lunch at Colonel's Homestead - view oursample menu*

 Watch the farm demonstration or explore the beautiful gardens

 Includes return cruise on board the vintage steamship TSS Earnslaw to/from Walter Peak High Country Farm

 *Note: Menu items are subject to change based on chef's discretion and seasonal availability.

 Suitable for all ages

-Please note: The TSS Earnslaw undergoes annual maintenance May - June each year and during this time , you will travel on a smaller motorised boat.
+Please note: The TSS Earnslaw will undergo annual maintenance between early June and early July 2019 and during this time you will travel on a smaller motorised boat.